polkadot-fellows/Evaluations/README.md

 The process for submitting Evidences is open to all existing Fellowship members (i.e Rank I to IX).
 Anyone may provide comments on submitted Evidences.

 To submit an Evidence, follow these steps:
+  * Clone the `Evidences` repository
+  * Create a new folder in the `evidence` folder and rename it to match your Github username
-  * Copy the `0000-evidence-template.md` file into the `evidence` folder and rename to match the title of your request
+  * Copy the `0000-evidence-template.md` file into the new folder and rename it to match the title of your request
   * Fill out the Evidence template and open a PR.
   * Rename the file to correspond to the GitHub pull request number and update the "Evidence PR" field in the file.

-The Fellowship will decide via an on-chain voting mechanism when to approve and reject Evidences.
-It does so by issuing an on-chain remark with the body `EVIDENCE_APPROVE(xxxx, h)` from the `Fellows` origin on the Polkadot Collectives blockchain, where xxxx is the number of the Evidence and h is the blake2-256 hash of the raw submission text.
-Once this remark has been made, the PR can be merged.
-This on-chain process is designed to be resilient to where the Evidences are hosted and in what format, so it can be migrated away from GitHub in the future.
+???
+The Fellowship will decide via an on-chain voting mechanism when to approve and reject Evidences for Continuation and Promotion.
+It does so by proposing an on-chain referendum with the `fellowshipCore.submitEvidence(wish, evidence)` call on the Polkadot Collectives blockchain, where *wish* is the nature of the request (Retention or Promotion) and *evidence* is the blake2-256 hash of the raw evidence text/Github link to the evidence.

+Once the referendum has been approved, the PR can be merged.
 The Fellowship should not approve more than one Evidence with the same number.

-The Fellowship may also decide to reject an Evidence by issuing a remark with the text `EVIDENCE_REJECT(xxxx, h)`.
-This is a formality to provide clarity on when PRs (or their analogue on non-GitHub platforms) may be closed.
-PRs may be closed by their author, as well.
-PRs may be closed when sufficiently stale, as well - after a period of 6 months without acceptance.
+PRs may be closed by their author, when sufficiently stale, or after a period of 6 months without approval.

 ## Communication channels